-The Parties: the United States of America, the European Community member states and European Economic Area European Free Trade Association member states.
+The Parties: the United States of America, the United Kingdom, the European Community Member States and European Economic Area European Free Trade Association Member States.

 1.2 Benefits of the MRAs

 The current product scope of the MRAs includes 69 products in three main categories: lifesaving equipment (for example, visual distress signals, marine evacuation systems); fire protection equipment (for example, fire doors, insulation); and navigational equipment (for example, compasses, GPS equipment, echo-sounding equipment).
 The MRAs allow a manufacturer to reach multiple markets on the basis of compliance with one set of regulatory requirements.
 This can directly lead to a reduction of costs for manufacturers for testing and certification, and provide ship owners, builders, and operators with a wider selection of equipment providing more flexibility when designing, building, and operating their vessels.
 The agreement also contemplates expanding the product scope in the future for items where it can be agreed that the requirements are equivalent.